Try these Popular Hawaiian dishes -snacks, appetizers, & local foods (updated 2023)

 A local favorite dessert you can find at many farmers markets, take out places and even grocery stores.
 Mochi cakes originate from Japan but with many different variations in Hawaii to include tropical flavors like likikoi, pineapple and coconut.
 Try some delicious mochi and you will be sold.

-Check out these other stories on Hawaii food
+Check out these other food related posts from Hawaii